Methods of calculating Scope 3 emissions

-One of the first steps that large enterprises, who are embarking on their decarbonisation journeys, must take is to accurately measure their Scope 3 emissions.
+One of the first steps that large enterprises in the UK, who are embarking on their decarbonisation journeys, must take is to accurately measure their Scope 3 emissions.
 The Greenhouse Gas (GHG) Protocol defines Scope 3 emissions as indirect emissions across an enterprise’s value chain, from suppliers to distributors to customers.
 These emissions make up over 85% of an enterprise’s total emissions.

 These emission factors are typically based on industry benchmarks or other sources of emissions data, such as published databases and government statistics, and provide an estimate of Scope 3 emissions.
 This estimate can then be used to understand an enterprise’s carbon footprint, set emissions reduction targets, or develop carbon management strategies.